Homeowners and Property Tax

 You can find forms and a brochure describing eligibility requirements on the Property Tax Reduction page.

 The program lets you postpone paying taxes on your home and up to one acre of land.
-You must apply every year between January 1 and April 15 with your county assessor's office.
+You must apply every year between January 1 and the first Monday in September with your county assessor’s office.

 Like the Property Tax Reduction program, you must meet specific eligibility requirements.
 Read more on the Property Tax Deferral page.